 Babies who are only drinking breast milk still have bowel movements despite the lack of fiber in their diet.

 For most people, a high fiber diet equals bloating and digestive discomfort.
-The latest studies on fiber and colon health have failed to show a link between color cancer and fiber intake.
+The latest studies on fiber and colon health have failed to show a link between colon cancer and fiber intake.

 The bottom line is that you don’t need fiber to have bowel movements.

 If you suffer from constipation, you should rather increase your fat intake.
 Stick to a low fiber diet.
-Avocado, peanut putter, olive oil and other foods rich in healthy fats relieve constipation.
+Avocado, peanut butter, olive oil and other foods rich in healthy fats relieve constipation.